SSKubyshkin/tf-config/README.md

 # My TF2 config files

 I am using mastercomfig!
-Open the user folder for class-specific configs!
+Check the user folder for class-specific configs!